-Fawley Court, the former Seat of Mr W Dalziel Mackenzie, the Lord of the Manor, stands in the extreme South of the Parish, with a view over the Deer Park, about 200 acres of which are in Oxfordshire.
-The old Manor House, which had been the residence of Sir James Whitelocke, one of the Judges of the King’s Bench and Author of the Liber Famelicus, and of his son Sir Bulstrode Whitelocke, Author of the Memorials of English Affairs, was practically sacked by the Royalists who were quartered there under Sir John Byron in 1642.
-Mackenzie of Fawley.
-Or a cross parted & fretty azure with a stag’s head caboshed azure in the 1st & 4th quarters and a mountain in flames proper in the 2nd and 3rd.
+Fawley Court, the former Seat of Mr W Dalziel Mackenzie, the Lord of the Manor, stands in the extreme South of the Parish, with a view over the Deer Park, about 200-acres of which are in Oxfordshire.
+The old Manor House, which had been the Residence of Sir James Whitelocke, one of the Judges of the King’s Bench and Author of the Liber Famelicus, and of his son Sir Bulstrode Whitelocke, Author of the Memorials of English Affairs, was practically sacked by the Royalists who were quartered there under Sir John Byron in 1642.

-It is a large square brick and Stone House, 2-Storeys in height, with a Basement and an Attic.
-The plan is symmetrically arranged, the Entrance Hall on the West and the Saloon on the Wast being placed back to back and occupying the whole of the Ground Floor of the centre of the House, while the principal Apartments and Staircases are placed in equal-sized Blocks on either side, projecting slightly on the West & East Fronts.
-The Offices are contained in the Basement, which is Vaulted with brick throughout, and the Bedrooms on the 1st and Attic Floors.
+It is a large square Brick & Stone House, 2-Storeys in height, with a Basement and an Attic.
+The Plan is symmetrically arranged, the Entrance Hall on the West and the Saloon on the West being placed back to back and occupying the whole of the Ground Floor of the Centre of the House, while the Principal Apartments & Staircases are placed in equal-sized Blocks on either side, projecting slightly on the West & East Fronts.
+The Offices are contained in the Basement, which is Vaulted with Brick throughout, and the Bedrooms on the 1st & Attic Floors.
 The House was apparently ready for habitation by 1688, as William III rested here in that year on his progress from Torbay to London, and here received the declaration from the Peers who assembled on the withdrawal of James II and an address from the Corporation of London.
 The internal Decoration, however, does not appear to have been completed for a considerable period.

-Between this Room and the principal Staircase, in the centre of the South Front, is the Library, a charming example of the Adam style at its best.
-Below the Cornice, a deep frieze runs around the walls with panels painted in monochrome in imitation of bas-relief, and below this again is a moulded Architrave, carried, with the Frieze and Cornice, across a recess at the West end of the Room by 4 Ionic Columns with Marble Shafts.
-The Doors and Bookcases are delicately ornamented with inlaid work by the Hon Mrs Dawson Damer, the Sculptress of the Heads of Thames & Isis on Henley Bridge, and the Fireplace is of White & Yellow Marble.
-The Bedrooms on the 1st-Floor open off a central Corridor, where some original panelled Partition work remains.
-The large room at the South-east is hung with a wallpaper of ‘Persian‘ design, said to have been made for the Pavilion at Brighton, while the room adjoining it on the North, over the Saloon, has a very good ‘Chinese‘ paper, probably of about 1760.
+Between this Room & the Principal Staircase, in the centre of the South Front, is the Library, a charming example of the Adam style at its best.
+Below the Cornice, a deep Frieze runs around the Walls with panels painted in monochrome in imitation of bas-relief, and below this again is a Moulded Architrave, carried, with the Frieze& Cornice, across a recess at the West end of the Room by 4-Ionic Columns with Marble Shafts.
+The Doors & Bookcases are delicately ornamented with inlaid work by the Hon Mrs Dawson Damer, the Sculptress of the Heads of Thames & Isis on Henley Bridge, and the Fireplace is of White & Yellow Marble.
+The Bedrooms on the 1st-Floor open off a Central Corridor, where some original Panelled Partition work remains.
+The large Room at the South-east is hung with a wallpaper of ‘Persian‘ Design, said to have been made for the Pavilion at Brighton, while the Room adjoining it on the North, over the Saloon, has a very good ‘Chinese‘ paper, probably of about 1760.

-‘In Hart Street [Henley] stood a door-way of Norman Architecture, ornamented by Columns, the Capitals of one of which is far from being inelegant, bearing some little resemblance to the Corinthian Order.
+‘In Hart Street [Henley] stood a Door-way of Norman Architecture, ornamented by Columns, the Capitals of one of which is far from being inelegant, bearing some little resemblance to the Corinthian Order.
 The Arch is richly embellished with receding mouldings and a row of heads of rather rude workmanship.
-Here was, probably, some building acting as a Cell to one of the numerous endowed Houses in the Vicinity, and to this, it might originally have formed an Entrance.
-About 15 years since [i.e. c.1810], the House to which it was attached being taken down, this Doorway was carefully re-erected at Fawley Court, where it now forms the entrance to the Dairy.’
-This would place the removal in the period of Ownership of Strickland Freeman (d.1821).
+Here was, probably, some Building acting as a Cell to one of the numerous endowed Houses in the Vicinity, and to this, it might originally have formed an Entrance.
+About 15-yrs since [i.e. c.1810], the House to which it was attached being taken down, this Doorway was carefully re-erected at Fawley Court, where it now forms the Entrance to the Dairy.’
+This would place the removal in the Period of Ownership of Strickland Freeman (d.1821).

 In the North of the Parish is Bosmore, once occupied by Mr Mackenzie’s Farm Bailiff.
 Some ½-mile to the South-west of it is Eversdown, by which the Road leads down to Fawley Bottom, where there is a Chalk-pit.
-Benham’s Lane leads South-East from the Village past another Chalk-pit to Benham’s and Benham’s Wood.
-A 3rd Chalk-pit is worked in the north-east of the Parish and there is a disused one in the North-West.
-There are 2 Gravel-pits at Oaken Grove, in the East of the Parish, and another near the Lodge at Fawley Court.
+Benham’s Lane leads South-East from the Village past another Chalk-pit to Benham’s & Benham’s Wood.
+A 3rd Chalk-pit is worked in the North-east of the Parish and there is a disused one in the North-West.
+There are 2-Gravel-pits at Oaken Grove, in the East of the Parish, and another near the Lodge at Fawley Court.